- Posted by Jon Harju

 The power of your support

-It’s essential that return to work programs be developed now.
-Beyond the consideration of the premises being cleaned properly, it’s vital that workers feel supported by their employers, and the best way to demonstrate this is to practice transparency and empathy.
+It has never been more vital that workers feel supported by their employers whenever possible, and the best way to demonstrate this is to practice transparency and empathy.
 The power of the words you choose and the compassion you show should never be undervalued.
 Your support for employees returning to the workplace on an emotional level, will be something they remember forever.

 Book a demo of the Snapclarity virtual mental healthcare platform to see how it will transform your employees’ experience.